xopxe/micro_rosso_platformio/README.md

 This is a modular system for micro-ros under PlatformIO.
 It allows you to write modules that can interact with ROS2 sending and receiving topics, publishing services, and so on.

 For an example of an application that uses micro-rosso, see [oruga](https://github.com/xopxe/oruga), a tracked robot.
-If you see its [platformio.ini](https://github.com/xopxe/oruga/blob/main/platformio.ini) file, you'll see that it's an ESP32 project that uses Arduino framework, uses ROS2 humble, and depends on [micro-rosso](https://github.com/xopxe/micro_rosso_platformio) library.
+If you see its [platformio.ini](https://github.com/xopxe/oruga/blob/main/platformio.ini) file, you'll see that it's an ESP32 project that uses Arduino framework, uses ROS2 jazzy, and depends on [micro-rosso](https://github.com/xopxe/micro_rosso_platformio) library.
 It provides its functionality in modules, such as the [mobility system](https://github.com/xopxe/oruga/tree/main/lib/mobility_tracked).
 It also depends on external modules, such as [mpu6050](https://github.com/xopxe/micro_rosso_mpu6050.)
 IMU.

 ## Install

 To use micro-rosso, you need a working micro-ros environment and a PlatformIO environment.

 First, you will need [ROS2 installed](https://docs.ros.org/en/dashing/Installation/Ubuntu-Install-Binary.html).
-We recommend adding `source /opt/ros/humble/setup.bash` to your `.bashrc` file (change the `humble` for whatever ROS2 version you installed).

-You have two ways install micro-ros, native build or a docker image.
+Then you have to install micro-ros.
+There are two ways, native build (harder) or a docker image (easier).

 ### micro-ros native build